-Although Jaguar Landrover claims that its first ever Sports Utility Vehicle is endowed for all terrains, Motoring World International’s Editor-in-chief, FEMI OWOEYE, who test-drove the machine recently on and off the road in South Africa, discovers the truth…
+Although Jaguar Landrover claims that its first ever Sports Utility Vehicle is endowed for all terrains, Motoring World International’s Editor, FEMI OWOEYE, who test-drove the machine recently on and off the road in South Africa, discovers the truth…

 “I’ve got so much things to say right now;

 I’ve got so much things to say.